aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 All Amazon models.

 ![Amazon Bedrock Model Access](assets/images/0_model_access.png)

+If you do not see Nova Sonic, please ensure you are in the us-east-1 region.

 Click on the Save changes button and it may take several minutes to save the changes.
 This also brings you back to the Model access page.
 Models will show as Access granted on the Model access page under the Access status column, if access is granted.